browzwear/vs-api-documentation/docs/Introduction/Introduction.md

 title: Introduction
 ---

-Browzwear's plugin mechanism allows you to extend or change the behavior of Browzwear’s applications.

-Plugins can be written in C, C++, Python, and C#.
+## Welcome to Browzwear’s API

+Browzwear’s API gives developers the ability to seamlessly create and integrate plugins as a means to enhance and extend the capabilities of the software.
+Therefore, providing a fast and efficient way to connect external applications to in-house processes.

+With a robust API mechanism, companies can effectively build, manage, and customize an entirely digital end-to-end apparel workflow.

-The Browzwear plugin architecture is very powerful.
-Plugins have access to garment, shapes, clusters, stitches, materials, and so on.
-You can create plugins that import your own model’s format or export garments to your format.
+Browzwear’s API architecture enables you to access an extensive range of features including garments, shapes, clusters, stitches, materials, and more.
+Plugins can be created to import your own model’s format or to export garments according to your existing format

-This documentation is part of a package which contains:
+API documentation is available for plugins development in C, C++, Python, and C#.

+Everything you need to start building with Browzwear:

 * Fully documented header files + helper classes
-* This documentation in markdown format
+* Documentation in markdown format
 * Library file for C/C++ plugin
 * Sample plugins in C++, Python, and C#
-* License
+* VStitcher Cloud License